lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in Standard C
 This repository provides a framework in  [Standard AVR C](http://avr-libc.nongnu.org) which mirrors that of the Arduino framework.
-This allows a student to program the ATmega328P using C in a relatively familar (Arduino) context.
-The value of programming the ATmega328P in C is that it is easier to understand some of the C concepts using an 8-bit processor as compared to programming in C on a PC.
-It also allows someone to learn how to program an embedded microcontroller in an easier environment as compared to the Raspberry Pi Pico (32-bit microcontroller).
+This allows a student to program the ATmega328P or equivilents using **Standard C** in a relatively familar (Arduino) context.
+The value of programming the ATmega328P in C is that it is easier to understand the C concepts using an 8-bit processor as compared to programming in C on a PC.
+It also allows someone to learn how to program an embedded microcontroller in a less complex environment as compared to a 32-bit microcontroller such as the Raspberry Pi Pico.

-In order to use this framework, one must install the avr-gcc tool chain appropriate for their platform (Linux, macOS, or Windows).
-The directions to do so is [here](https://wellys.com/posts/avr_c_setup/).
+In order to use this framework, one must install the *avr-gcc* tool chain appropriate for their platform (Linux, macOS, or Windows).
+The directions to do so are [here](https://wellys.com/posts/avr_c_setup/).

-For a robust debugging approach on Linux (Linux or WSL), you may add [Bloom](https://bloom.oscillate.io/) and avr-gdb.
-Bloom provides a GUI display of the 328's registers and memory as well as the connection required from the chip to avr-gdb. [gdb](https://www.sourceware.org/gdb/) is a simple yet extremely powerful debugging tool.
+For a robust debugging approach on Linux (Linux or WSL), you may add [Bloom](https://bloom.oscillate.io/) and *avr-gdb*.
+Bloom provides a GUI display of the microcontroller's registers and memory as well as the connection required from the chip to avr-gdb. [gdb](https://www.sourceware.org/gdb/) is a simple yet extremely powerful debugging tool.
 I find it easier to use than most IDE's such as Visual Studio, MPLAB IDE etc. More guidance at [Developing in C for the ATmega328: Using gdb and Bloom to Debug](https://wellys.com/posts/avr_c_gdbbloom/).

 ## Boards and Microcontrollers
 This code has been tested extensively with the Arduino Uno and the [Microchip ATmega328PB Xplained Mini ](https://www.microchip.com/en-us/development-tool/ATMEGA328PB-XMINI).
-I prefer the latter board for development as it includes a hardware debugger on the same board, which works well with [Bloom](https://bloom.oscillate.io/).
-And it only costs $12!
+I prefer the latter board for development as it includes a hardware debugger on the same board, which works well with [Bloom](https://bloom.oscillate.io/) and it only costs $12!
 If looking to purchase a new board to work with this code, I recommend the Microchip board.

 If you have an existing Uno, it will work very well.
-If you wish to add hardware debugging, you will want to purchase a debugWIRE compatible device such as the [Microchip MPLAB Snap](https://www.microchip.com/en-us/development-tool/PG164100).
+If you wish to add hardware debugging, you will want to purchase a debugWIRE compatible device such as the [Microchip MPLAB Snap](https://www.microchip.com/en-us/development-tool/PG164100) or the [Atmel ICE](https://www.microchip.com/en-us/development-tool/ATATMEL-ICE).

-Other Microchip AVR-compatible microcontrollers will more than likely work.
+Other Microchip AVR-compatible microcontrollers will more than likely work, I haven't the time to test them.
+If the processor is not a ATmega328P, it will be important to set the MCU and processor frequency (F_CPU) variables in the Makefile.
 For specific information as to how to setup your environment specific to your board and microcontroller, see the content for **Makefile** below.

 ## Arduino Framework  and standard C Replacement Routines
 Much of the Standard C Library is provided by [AVR Libc](https://www.nongnu.org/avr-libc/).
 I recommend having a link to the online manual open while developing code.
 The code in this repository is the code required to program the Uno using similar routines as in the Arduino Framework.